 The Dewberry is a very familiar plant across most of the UK, though much scarcer in Scotland.
 It is also widespread across temperate parts of Europe.
 It favours chalk and limestone and is frequently found alongside artificially surfaced roads, tracks and railway embankments.
 Its main features are the low-growing habit, white-petalled flowers, thin stems which often have a whitish, waxy bloom, leaves with three leaflets and the familiar poorly-formed fruits which also have the whitish coating.
 Dewberry is variable in appearance and can hybridise with bramble species, especially members of the Corylifolii.

 Flowers are typically 2-2.5cm in diameter.
 The petals are broadly elliptical, often wider near the base and are frequently crinkled, toothed or mishapen.
-The stamens are longer than the pale green styles when the flower is viewed side-on, but sometimes almost level.
+The stamens are longer than the pale green styles when the flower is viewed side on, but sometimes almost level.
 The fine-pointed sepals clasp the fruit as it develops.
 They are green with white margins (caused by the variation in pubescence) and have scattered to numerous very short-stalked glands.

 The fruits have few and sometimes poorly formed drupelets, which are covered in a whitish bloom.
+They ripen in August to September.

 The plant has a trailing growth habitat due to its weak stems, so colonies rarely exceed 50cm in height.